nonoo/nlogrotate/README.md

 line. *checklogsize()* should be called periodically, which runs *logrotateifneeded.sh*.

-You have to set the following variable before sourcing the script:
+You have to set the following variables before sourcing the script:

 - *$nlogrotatepath*: path to nlogrotate.
 - *$logfile*: logfile when quiet mode is on.